-Are you daydreaming about work you enjoy, a job with purpose, maybe even about building your own business?
+Are you daydreaming about work you enjoy, a job with purpose, maybe even about starting your own business?
 The State of the American Workplace study shows that 51 percent of employees are actively looking for a new job or watching for new job openings.

 You’re forcing yourself out of bed every morning.
-You’re stressed just thinking about all of the upcoming tasks and projects for the day, and you’re bogged down in negative thoughts about your manager and co-workers.
+You’re stressed just thinking about all the upcoming tasks and projects for the day, and you’re bogged down in negative thoughts about your manager and co-workers.
 Working in a corporation feels out of alignment to you, and all you want is to find a good reason to quit.
 You’re in a downward spiral, desperate for change and discovering more downsides of your job every day, and eventually of your life.

 Putting yourself in the driver’s seat and taking back control is one of the most important decisions you can make.
 But you don’t need to quit your current job right away.
 Before dropping everything and leaving, there are things you can do to stop from being sucked into a frustrating professional and personal life.
 Affirmations can help turn around your thinking, to help you see opportunity, be more productive and stay motivated.
 They give you more choices.